Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 # Using ADF Components

-In this tutorial you will learn how to extend, use and configure ADF Components.
+In this tutorial, you will learn how to extend, use, and configure ADF Components.

 ![login](../docassets/images/login.jpg)